waruguruMaggie/face-recognition-model/README.md

-facial recognition model is system deployed
+This project is a facial recognition model system designed to enroll users, scan and recognize faces, and update user data and delete user data.
+The system leverages computer vision techniques to identify individuals based on facial features.